r-dube/pickingflowers/india.md

 BSNL uses equipment from both Huawei and ZTE, whereas Airtel and Vi use equipment from Huawei for their 2G/3G/4G networks \[2\], \[3\].

 ## Huawei's espionage operations
+In 2014, Huawei infiltrated BSNL's network impacting the operations of a small number of cell towers.
+As per \[4\], Huawei carried out the operation in retaliation for BSNL selecting ZTE as a supplier.
+The intent of the hack - wheter it was to collect information on ZTE or to frame ZTE as an unreliable supplier - is unclear.
+However, the incident does make clear Huawei's willingness to go beyond legal avenues in India.

 ## Chinese military operations in the Himalayas